-This assignment is a 6-credit release or stipend per semester (Fall and Spring Semesters).
+This assignment is a 6-credit release or stipend per for the spring semester.

-The Life Sciences, Allied Health & Public Safety Division Dean.
+The Life Sciences, Allied Health and Public Safety Division Dean.

 The letter should be addressed to Julie Ellsworth, Life Sciences, Allied Health & Public Safety Division Dean.
 NOTE: Administrative faculty must include a documented plan for separation of the additional assignment work from regular work time.